-Pathoanatomical changes · · · · · · · · · · · · · · · · · · ·
+45

+Pathoanatomical changes

 Special laboratory diagnostics

-5. Measures of control and ways of prevention of such group of trematod assas in ruminant.
-Theranoutic drugs
+5. Measures of control and ways of prevention of trematodoses of carnivorous.
+Therapeutic drugs.

 Treatment

 Prevention

 Material and technical supply .
-Microscopes, permanent macro preparations, the Freshly obtained faeces from ruminunts, all that is necessary for carrying out a copro-
+Microscopes, permanent macro preparations, temporary and permanent micro preparations.
+Freshly obtained faeces from carnivorous (fisheaten) animals, all that is necessary for carrying out a coproscopic study by the state of the stat Tables, schemes, photoes. he sedimantation method.

-"" 20 p.
+Samples of drugs.

+" " 20 n.
 Signatures: Student Lecturer